2kranki/gen/README.md

 and I will build and refine them as I go.
 This project is still around version 0.07.
 My current road map is to:

-1. Finish Add (Done)
-2. Finish Update (Done)
-3. Finish List.
-4. Declare version 0.1
-5. Finish MS-SQL Support
+*  Finish MS-SQL Support
-6. Finish MySQL Support
+*  Finish MySQL Support
-7. Finish Postgres Support
+*  Finish Postgres Support
+*  Clean up form templating
-8. Declare version 0.2
+*  Declare version 0.2

 To use this as I do, try the following:
 1. Install GO